Document Type : Research Paper

 1 PhD student of the field Accounting, Department of Accounting, CT.C., Islamic Azad University, Tehran, Iran

-2 Professor of the field Accounting, Department of Accounting, CT.C., Islamic Azad University, Tehran, Iran
+2 Professor in Accounting, Department of Accounting, CT.C., Islamic Azad University, Tehran, Iran

 Abstract